 Rain on the windowsill

-Cognitively, this kind of sound works on a "principle of optimal opposition": you're inside, warm, safe — and outside there's dynamic weather.
-That activates what Daniel Kahneman in Thinking, Fast and Slow (2011) describes as the "satisfaction of being sheltered".
-In a study by Hjorth and colleagues (Cognition & Emotion, 2019), such contrasting scenes (rain outside + warm interior) produced a deeper relaxation effect than monotonous background without contrast.
+Cognitively, this sound works on a principle of optimal opposition: you're inside, warm and safe, while outside there is dynamic weather.
+That activates what Daniel Kahneman in Thinking, Fast and Slow (2011) describes as the satisfaction of being sheltered.
+In a study by Hjorth and colleagues (Cognition & Emotion, 2019), such contrasting scenes (rain outside, warm interior) produced a deeper relaxation effect than monotonous background without contrast.

 Included in Mixes